hrvojemastelic/Exo-Player-Radio-app/README.md

 Radio app

 Simpple radio app , just find stream link of you desired radio station replace it and that is it .
-And add permission in Manifest
+//And add permission in Manifest

+//ADD THIS TO YOUR CODE
 Gradle dependecies
     implementation 'com.google.android.exoplayer:exoplayer:2.8.4'